 What You Should Know About Graduating From College in Connecticut

 Graduates of any one of Connecticut colleges have plenty of employment sectors to look into.
-The top five fields of employment in the state, as of October 2020, were education and health services; trade, transportation, and utilities; government; professional and business services; and goods-producing services.
+The top five fields of employment in the state, as of October 2021, were education and health services; trade, transportation, and utilities; government; goods-producing; and professional and business services.

 Some college grads are uncertain about their future upon graduating, but many fields in the Connecticut job market are seeing remarkable growth.
-For example, CareerOneStop reports that the positions expected to increase by the largest margins are operations research analysts, software and applications developers, mechanical engineers, market research analysts and marketing specialists, and actuaries.
+For example, CareerOneStop reports that the positions requiring a bachelor’s degree expected to increase by the largest margins are logisticians, marine engineers and naval architects, animal scientists, medical and health services managers, and data scientists.

 Recent college students just entering the Connecticut workforce can look to numerous employers to start their careers, including the aerospace company Pratt & Whitney and Foxwoods Resort & Casino.
 Healthcare grads can look to St. Francis Hospital & Medical Center for a career helping others, while Pfizer’s work in developing vaccines may interest biochemistry majors.
 ESPN is another large employer with its headquarters in Bristol.

 Paying for college isn’t easy.
 Fortunately, the federal government, Connecticut’s state government, and various institutions make financial aid readily available to students seeking bachelor’s degrees.
 Here are some resources you can use to find financial aid in Connecticut.